San Diego State University College of Arts & Letters

-The San Diego State University College of Arts & Letters provides liberal arts education at SDSU.
+The San Diego State University College of Arts & Letters is a college that provides liberal arts education at San Diego State University (SDSU).
 Its programs in the humanities and social sciences are offered through nineteen academic departments and a number of interdisciplinary programs, each of which is designed to help students understand their role in society and to develop aesthetic sensibilities.
 With 300 permanent faculty and many associated lecturers, this is the largest of the seven colleges, and is responsible for over one-third of the instruction at SDSU.
 Because the college occupies an important role in general education, virtually all SDSU students take courses offered here.